Arthur Hays Sulzberger

-Arthur Hays Sulzberger (September 12, 1891 – December 11, 1968) was the publisher of The New York Times from 1935 to 1961.
-During that time, daily circulation rose from 465,000 to 713,000 and Sunday circulation from 745,000 to 1.4 million; the staff more than doubled, reaching 5,200; advertising linage grew from 19 million to 62 million column inches per year; and gross income increased almost sevenfold, reaching 117 million dollars.
+Arthur Hays Sulzberger (September 12, 1891 – December 11, 1968) was publisher of The New York Times from 1935 to 1961.
+During that time, daily circulation rose from 465,000 to 713,000 and Sunday circulation from 745,000 to 1.4 million; the staff more than doubled, reaching 5,200; advertising linage grew from 19 million to 62 million column inches per year; and gross income increased almost sevenfold, reaching $117 million.

-Life
+Early life and education

-Sulzberger was born in New York City on September 12, 1891.
+Sulzberger was born in New York City, on September 12, 1891.
 His parents were Cyrus Leopold Sulzberger, a cotton-goods merchant, and Rachel Peixotto Hays.
 They came from old Jewish families, Ashkenazi and Sephardic, respectively.
 His great-great-grandfather, Benjamin Seixas, brother of the famous rabbi and American Revolutionary Gershom Mendes Seixas of Congregation Shearith Israel, was one of the founders of the New York Stock Exchange.
-His great-grandfather, Dr. Daniel Levy Maduro Peixotto, was a prominent physician, director of Columbia University's Medical College and a member of the Philolexian Society.
+His great-grandfather, Dr. Daniel Levy Maduro Peixotto, was a prominent physician and director of Columbia University's Medical College and a member of the Philolexian Society.
 His great-granduncle was Jacob Hays, the High Constable of New York from 1801 to 1850.

+In 1909, Sulzberger graduated from Horace Mann School.
+In 1913, he graduated from Columbia College.

+Career

-Sulzberger graduated from the Horace Mann School in 1909 and graduated from Columbia College in 1913, and married Iphigene Bertha Ochs in 1917.
-In 1918 he began working at the Times, and became publisher when his father-in-law, Adolph Ochs, the previous Times publisher, died in 1935.
+In 1918, Sulzberger began working at The New York Times, and became publisher when his father-in-law, Adolph Ochs, the previous Times publisher, died in 1935.
 In 1929, he founded Columbia's original Jewish Advisory Board and served on the board of what became Columbia-Barnard Hillel for many years.
-He served as a University trustee from 1944 to 1959 and is honored with a floor at the journalism school.
+He served as a university trustee from 1944 to 1959 and is honored with a floor at the journalism school.
 He also served as a trustee of the Rockefeller Foundation from 1939 to 1957.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1950.
 In 1954, Sulzberger received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."

+Carl Bernstein's 1977 exposé of the media's CIA ties noted that "Sulzberger signed a secrecy agreement with the CIA in the 1950s, according to CIA officials—a fact confirmed by his nephew, C. L. Sulzberger."

-In 1956 Sulzberger received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
+In 1956, Sulzberger received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.

 In 1961, he was succeeded as publisher first by son-in-law Orvil Dryfoos, then, two years later in 1963, by his son Arthur Ochs "Punch" Sulzberger.